luccs271course-spring2018/lab2-jdale1500/ANSWERS.md

 # Questions

 - What is the complexity of each of the four search methods in terms of array or list size n?
+- Linear for the first three search methods and binary for the last search method.
+-
 - What happens in the case of binary search if the array is not sorted?
+- Unpredictable results, without order you can get incorrect results.
+-
 - What is the purpose of constructor argument validity checking?
+- The constructor argument validity checking is make sure you don't operate on a null.

 - What is the purpose of using the keyword `final` with variables and arguments?
+- The keyword is used to make the variables and arguments immutable so they can't be changed later.
+-
 - What are alternatives to using `Optional` and how do they compare?
+- Alternatives to Optional are writing your own conditions in your code to check if there is a null.